777uliahshafar/kuesioner/README.md

 - Carpinella, C.M., Wyman, A.B., Perez, M.A. and Stroessner, S.J., 2017, March.
 The Robotic Social Attributes Scale (RoSAS): Development and Validation.
 In _Proceedings of the 2017 ACM/IEEE International Conference on human-robot interaction_ (pp. 254-262).
 ACM.

-- Ninomiya T., Fujita A., Suzuki D., Umemuro H., 2015.
-Development of the Multi-dimensional Robot Attitude Scale: Constructs of People’s Attitudes Towards Domestic Robots.
-In _Tapus A., André E., Martin JC., Ferland F., Ammi M. (eds) Social Robotics.
-ICSR 2015.
-Lecture Notes in Computer Science, vol 9388_.
-Springer, Cham
+- Ninomiya, T., Fujita, A., Suzuki, D. and Umemuro, H., 2015, October.
+Development of the multi-dimensional robot attitude scale: constructs of people’s attitudes towards domestic robots.
+In _International Conference on Social Robotics_ (pp. 482-491).
+Springer, Cham.